 You will need to attend a hearing to make your plea, after which your license will be suspended for a year.
 Credit toward your license suspension is only given after jail time completion.

-For more details about this program, contact Pittsburgh DUI Attorney Christopher Thomas for a free consultation.
+For more details about this program, contact Pittsburgh Criminal Lawyer Christopher Thomas for a free consultation.

 The Interlock program requires that an interlock device be placed on any vehicles owned by a person convicted of a second DUI offense (or multiple DUI offenses) AFTER they have been convicted and completed one year of a full license suspension.